theodorejb/saml-utils/README.md

 Returns the redirect location defined by the Identity Provider for receiving a SAML request to initiate single sign-on.

+### `getIdpRedirectLogoutService(): SingleLogoutService|null`

+Returns the redirect logout service if defined by the Identity Provider.

 ## SamlResponse

 Use `SamlResponse::fromXml(string $xml)` to create an instance from a SAML response message